-FAS or Fetal Alcohol Syndrome describes a list of various symptoms and diseases that arise when a baby was exposed to alcohol in utero.
+FAS or fetal alcohol syndrome describes a list of various symptoms and diseases that arise when a baby was exposed to alcohol in utero.
 Some mothers can drink more alcohol during their pregnancy and have normal babies, and some mothers can drink less alcohol during pregnancy and have full-blown FAS.
 There is no amount of alcohol that is known to be safe during pregnancy and studies have not shown a correlation between the amount of alcohol consumed and the severity of FAS.
 For this reason, all pregnant women and women who are trying to conceive are advised to avoid drinking alcohol.
-Many parents find themselves lost when they they their child is struggling with FAS.

 Signs of FAS include (but are not limited to):

 - physical abnormalities and deformities including wide-set eyes, small eyes, lowered ears